 Natalie returned in 2002 to run the off-licence.
 Norma, Pats daughter came to work part-time in the business in 1997 to help continue to modernise the technology.
 A major upgrade of the premises was carried out in 1998 and the retail business was fully computerised in 1999.
 McCambridge's have had a Web site since 2000.
 We have upgraded the kitchen, adding a hot food counter and outdoor seating area in 2010.
 All our tills and IT system were upgraded in 2008.
 We had run a Wholesale Business in parallel with the retail business since the 70’s which we sold to Mangans Wholesale Ltd in Nov 2006.
 This decision was made to concentrate on the core retail business in Shop St. The newest addition is our restaurant Upstairs at McCambridge's.
 This opened in June 2012 and provides great food with a casual atmosphere.

 McCambridge's have always had loyal and hardworking staff.
-Breege Flaherty, who was a buyer for the wholesale business, was with the company for more the 40 years, retiring 3 years ago.
-Bridie Curran, who lots of our customers know at the cheese counter had been with us for 32 years, and just recently retired.
-She won many prizes for her cheese displays over the years.
+Breege Flaherty, who was a buyer for the wholesale business, was with the company for more the 40 years.
+Bridie Curran, who lots of our customers know at the cheese counter had been with us for 32 years.
+She won many prizes for her cheese displays over the years, and now her niece Maeve is working here.
 Others to remember are Johnny Fury who had been with us for almost 40 years, when he sadly died in 1995.

 Lots of people will remember May Langan, and then Bill Byrne in the office, where many a young office clerk used spend time looking for that missing 1p on the books.
 Dolores Burke was shop floor manager for many years and John Scarry was well known around Galway driving the McCambridges van.
+Our latest retiree is Mary OConnell who knows everything there is to know about chocolate.
 There were many more that came and went again to pursue their lives elsewhere.
+Some of the 4th generation of McCambridge's are now behind the counters, with Cormac, Norma's son, manning the tills for the summer.
 We have had many sons, daughters, nieces, nephews and relations of former employees working for us.
 Over the years McCambridges has touched a little bit of many lives.